heatmiser328/lb.react/README.md

 Fire combat resolution in LB can be time consuming.
 Experienced players tend to "know" the fire table and can guess when a loss might be pending.
 A typical approach is to throw the dice and if the number "seems" high enough, calculate the odds and consult the table.
 The assistant takes a similar approach.
 The results are listed under the dice, consisting of the a list of odds and results the current dice would yield.
 If the player guesses a combat might fall in the range of the results, they can then enter the specific fire and defense values and the actual result (if any) will be highlighted in the list.

+The object is to quickly proceed down a line of fires, rolling dice and applying results while keeping attention on the game, not the app.

 ##### Dice
 The red and white dice are the fire combat dice used to consult the table.
 The blue die in the leader casualty die, while the 2 black dice are the leader casualty duration dice.
 The purple and yellow dice are for any morale check that might result from the fire.